Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras

 Then $\algA$ is a minimal Taylor algebra, with a unique maximal congruence $\theta$ whose congruence classes are $\{a,c\}$ and $\{b,d\}$.
-Each pair of elements of $\algA$ in different congruence classes of $\theta$ is a minimal abelian edge of $\algA$ such the witnessing congruence is $\theta$. \end{restatable}
+Each pair of elements of $\algA$ in different congruence classes of $\theta$ is a minimal abelian edge of $\algA$ with witnessing congruence $\theta$. \end{ThCSrestatable}

-\OldVer{ In the appendix we also provide nontrivial information about $\Sg(a,b)$ in case that $(a,b)$ is not necessarily an edge, and this information helps in proving Theorem~\ref{thm:single_operation_generates} in the next subsection (and shows that case (d) in Corollary~\ref{cor:4types} is never necessary for two-generated algebras).

-It might be the case that the edge graph of every minimal Taylor algebra is full (after disregarding directions of edges).
-Using more advanced tools, developed in later sections, we can show that the graph is always full if majority edges are absent, or if all edges are majority edges.
-However, the question in full generality remains open: Does there exist a minimal Taylor algebra such that, for some $a,b$, neither $(a,b)$ nor $(b,a)$ is an edge? }

-\NewVer{ We can also provide nontrivial information about $\Sg(a,b)$ in case that $(a,b)$ is not necessarily an edge, and this information helps in proving Theorem~\ref{thm:single_operation_generates} in the next subsection (and shows that case (d) in Corollary~\ref{cor:4types} is never necessary for two-generated algebras).
-However, the following fundamental question remains open: Does there exist a minimal Taylor algebra such that, for some $a,b$, neither $(a,b)$ nor $(b,a)$ is an edge? }
+We can also provide nontrivial information about $\Sg(a,b)$ in the case where $(a,b)$ is not necessarily an edge, and this information helps in proving Theorem~\ref{thm:single_operation_generates} in the next subsection (and shows that case (d) in Theorem~\ref{thm:4types} is never necessary for two-generated algebras).
+However, the following fundamental question remains open: Is there a minimal Taylor algebra such that, for some $a,b$, neither $(a,b)$ nor $(b,a)$ is an edge?